elm-automind/sadi-service/replit.md

 - Local component state for UI interactions

 **Key Features:**
-- Interactive maps using Leaflet with react-leaflet for location selection
+- Interactive maps using MapLibre GL with react-map-gl for location selection (free, open-source)
+- CARTO basemap tiles for map rendering (no API key required)
 - Voice input capability using Web Speech API for accessibility
 - File upload with drag-and-drop using react-dropzone
 - QR code generation using react-qr-code for address sharing